Home Buyer Rebates: How to Get Cash Back at Closing

 • You’re shopping for a home in an area where demand is low and buyer clients are hard to come by

-You also have better odds of negotiating with your agent to give you a home buyer rebate if you’ve done some of the legwork for them, like if you’ve already found the home that you want to purchase.
+You also have better odds of negotiating with your agent to give you a home buyer rebate if you’ve done some legwork for them, like if you’ve already found the home you want to purchase.

 How much can I save with a home buyer rebate?